Kellton LogoHome

 Building a recommendation system using Neo4j

+Let’s build a simple system recommending movies based on what users have watched.
 The system will allow the creation of relationships between the User and the Movie.
 Users should also be able to follow other users.
 The goal is to display movies watched by followed users.

 Build our graph